Trick-or-treating times in the Lima region

 Delphos: 6 to 7:30 p.m.

-Elida: 5 to 7 p.m. with costume party at the Elida field-house afterwards
+Elida: 5 to 7 p.m. with costume party at the Elida field house afterward

 Village of Harrod: 6 to 8 p.m.